Best Root Cause Analysis Tools in 2026

 • Checking AWS CloudWatch for audit logs showing ACL changes

-3. Within minutes, Hawkeye identifies the TopicAuthorizationException and links it to recent ACL changes
+3. Within minutes, Neubird identifies the TopicAuthorizationException and links it to recent ACL changes

-4. Hawkeye generates a detailed root cause analysis with specific remediation steps
+4. Neubird generates a detailed root cause analysis with specific remediation steps

-5. An engineer reviews Hawkeye’s findings and applies the recommended fix (or optionally, approves Hawkeye to implement the fix automatically)
+5. An engineer reviews Neubird’s findings and applies the recommended fix (or optionally, approves Neubird to implement the fix automatically)

 The entire process is reduced to minutes, even when the issue occurs outside business hours.
 More importantly, your specialized Kafka engineers can focus on more strategic work rather than routine troubleshooting.